qualityshepherd/brine/assets/posts/southern_coast.md

 **0202 Keelspire** A hermit astronomer (`Starstruck, Prophetic, Rambling`) has built an observatory from salvaged shipwrecks, improbably perched on a narrow mountain precipice.
 The upturned keel of a great ship juts skyward, forming the spine of the structure, while rusted hulls and weatherworn timbers cling precariously to the rock.
 The old iron groans beneath the devastating beauty of the night sky.

 **0203 Druid's Aviary** On a mountain plateau, an aviary of stone and weathered wood blends seamlessly into the landscape.
-Rare birds perch—some shift between forms, others carry voices from afar.
-Druidic caretakers tend to them, and are unwelcoming to strangers.
+Rare birds perch—dozens shift between forms, others carry voices from afar.
+Druidic caretakers tend to them, and are hostile to outsiders.

 **0204 Dead Messenger** A horse pulls a body toward fresh grass, its foot caught in the stirrup.
 A young messenger—scarlet hat askew—is dead.
 A letter with an unbroken wax seal peeks from his bag—addressed to **Uwin**.
 The old paint horse, Buttercup, grazes nervously, ready to bolt.

 > The letter reads: "Now that you've gone, it's all rum and sad luck dames.
 I don't even care if they miss me; I never remember their names.
 I wonder where you are and find myself whispering your name.
 They say if you get far enough away, you can always come back home.
 Meet me at Number 7 and ask for Blind Jane".

-**0205 Who Where Those Masked Men** Two masked wrestlers grapple within a perfect circle of salt.
+**0205 Who Were Those Masked Men** Two masked wrestlers grapple within a 20' circle of salt.
 Nothing exists beyond their contest.
 Cross the circle’s edge, and you become part of the match.
-Break the salt, and **Mërk (Skull Mask) & Bërg (Bear Mask)** will stop immediately, bow to each other, and flee into the wild in separate directions.
+Break the salt, and **Mërk (yellow skull mask) & Bërg (black bear mask)** will stop immediately, bow to each other, and flee into the wild in separate directions.

 **0206 Hanging Tree** A massive tree stands alone, no growth within 20 feet of its base.
 Hundreds of names etch its trunk—all carved by the same hand, some impossibly ancient.
 A noose dangles from a stout branch.
 The tree breathes a somber song, like wind through hollow bones.
 The names _appear_ after each hanging.

 **0207 The Oak** A massive tree with a concealed door that requires a secret knock to enter.
 Inside, a subterranean pub pulses with music.
-A fae string band plays enchanted tunes, while dancers move to the mesmerizing rhythms.
+A fae string band plays enchanted tunes, while a dozen dancers move to the mesmerizing rhythms.
 A silent bartender with eyes like deep wells watches on.
 Time seems irrelevant here.

 **0208 The Ash King** A scorched forest where ash blankets the ground.
-At its heart, a strange figure known as the **Ash King** (`Self-Appointed Monarch, Alchemist, Irrational Confidence`) has built a brugh of ash.
+At its heart, a strange figure known as the **Ash King** (`Self-Appointed Monarch, Alchemist, Irrational Confidence`) has built an ample brugh of ash.
 He flavors a potent wine from the burnt landscape—and insists all visitors drink.

 **0209 Greever's Lighthouse** stands weather-beaten, like a skeletal finger pointing to the heavens.
 Constructed by Ned Greever, whose wife, Ida (`Jaded Ghost, Lovelorn, Snippy`), met her end by jumping to the cliffs below.
 Since then, the abandoned lighthouse draws "grievers" who choose a similar fate.
 All who enter feel a heavy, chilling presence and a lingering sorrow.